abhiTronix/vidgear/docs/gears/stabilizer/usage.md

 VideoGear's stabilizer can be used in conjunction with WriteGear API directly without any compatibility issues.
 The complete usage example is as follows:

-!!! tip "You can also add live audio input to WriteGear pipeline.
-See this [bonus example](../../../help)"
+!!! example "You can also add live audio input to WriteGear pipeline.
+See this [bonus example  ➶](../../../help)"

 ```python
 # import required libraries